 Access to key metrics and analytics isn’t restricted to enterprise organizations with large software budgets.
 Tools like Google Analytics share real-time data on website traffic and social media campaigns, helping small businesses and new start-ups grow.

-While many companies invest in paid data visualization tools to improve their visuals, there are options for businesses that don’t have those options.
-Any company can use data to guide their choices and confirm their decisions.
+While many companies invest in paid data visualization tools to improve their visuals, there are options for businesses that don’t have those tools.
+Any company can use data to guide its choices and confirm its decisions.
 It’s just a matter of learning what data these teams find valuable and ensuring accurate reporting.

 Don’t shy away from creative data visualization and engaging reporting tools as you develop reports within your organization.
 A picture is still worth a thousand words, which means a few well-made graphs can win over executives and stakeholders to your cause.